Amazons: Hyginus

 Another list of Amazons' names is found in Hyginus's Fabulae.
-Along with Hippolyta, Otrera, Antiope and Penthesilea, it attests the following names: Ocyale, Dioxippe, Iphinome, Xanthe, Hippothoe, Laomache, Glauce, Agave, Theseis, Clymene, Polydora.
+Along with Hippolyta, Otrera, Antioche and Penthesilea, it attests the following names: Ocyale, Dioxippe, Iphinome, Xanthe, Hippothoe, Laomache, Glauce, Agave, Theseis, Clymene, Polydora.

 Perhaps the most important is Queen Otrera, consort of Ares and mother by him of Hippolyta and Penthesilea.
 She is also known for building a temple to Artemis at Ephesus.

 Valerius Flaccus

 Another different set of names is found in Valerius Flaccus's Argonautica.
 He mentions Euryale, Harpe, Lyce, Menippe and Thoe.
 Of these Lyce also appears on a fragment, preserved in the Latin Anthology where she is said to have killed the hero Clonus of Moesia, son of Doryclus, with her javelin.

 Palaephatus

 Palaephatus, who himself might have been a fictional character, attempted to rationalize the Greek myths in his work On Unbelievable Tales.
 He suspected that the Amazons were probably men who were mistaken for women by their enemies because they wore clothing that reached their feet, tied up their hair in headbands, and shaved their beards.
 Probably the first in a long line of skeptics, he rejected any real basis for them, reasoning that because they did not exist during his time, most probably they did not exist in the past either.
 He himself contradicted this in his rationalizing of Oedipus and the Sphinx, portraying the latter as an Amazon woman named "Sphinx."